elastic/beats/libbeat/outputs/shipper/README.md

 ### `backoff.max`

-The maximum number of seconds to wait before attempting to republish to Kafka after a network error.
+The maximum number of seconds to wait before attempting to republish to the shipper after a network error.
 The default is 60s.